 Level Three: Behaviour

-Here’s where evaluation can become extremely time-consuming and challenging, since it requires ongoing, periodic observation.
-A manager may simply not have capacity to engage in this sort of oversight.
-Even where they do have time, and the necessary enthusiasm to devote themselves to the task, such behavioural studies generate reports which usually require actions to be taken.
+Here’s where evaluation can get very time consuming and challenging since it requires ongoing, periodic observation.
+A manager may not have the time to do this sort of oversight.
+Even where they do have the time and the enthusiasm to devote themselves to the task, such behavioural studies generate reports which usually require actions to be taken.

 Level Four: Result

-As with any experiment, you must move from correlation to causation.
-Just because an improvement has been noted in a particular work area, doesn’t mean that training was the precise cause.
-Other potential causes might need to be eliminated first, so that you can prove a tangible connection between training and outcome.
+As with any experiment you must move from correlation to causation.
+Just because an improvement has been noted in a particular work area doesn’t mean that training was the precise cause.
+Other potential causes need to be eliminated first so you can prove a tangible connection between training and outcome.
 This requires expertise and a scientific approach to analysis.

-Doing this level of evaluation could again prove time consuming and costly.
-If it occurs too far in time from the training, there’s a danger its relevancy will be questioned.
-It’s also possible that corporate strategy may have moved on to other concerns.
+Doing this level of evaluation could again be time consuming and costly.
+If it’s done too far after the training, there’s a risk its relevance will be questioned.
+It’s also possible corporate strategy may have moved on to other priorities.